 Children's Code Authorization:

-Juveniles who committed a misdemeanor or felony property offense, and meet the following criteria may be offered Diversion services in lieu of formal court proceedings.
+Juveniles who commit a misdemeanor or felony property offense, and meet the following criteria may be offered Diversion services in lieu of formal court proceedings.
 Diversion does not discriminate due to ethnicity, gender, sexual orientation or socio-economic status.

-Clients meet the following criteria:
+Clients must meet the following criteria:

 - Clients between the ages of 10 and 17 at the time of the offense.

 - Clients admit their guilt, culpability and/or involvement in the offense.

 - Clients have not previously participated in a state level Diversion Program.

 - Clients do not have past or pending state court cases in Denver or other judicial districts.